"What can I do with my degree in Classical and Near Eastern Studies?"

 Why get a degree in Classical and Near Eastern Studies?
 Why, for that matter, get a degree in the humanities in the first place?

-Going at those questions in reverse order,
+Going at those questions in reverse order:

 A degree in the humanities is worthwhile because training in the humanities provides students with the intellectual equipment needed for success in today's world.Students sometimes think that to be successful, they have to study science, technology, or business to the virtual exclusion of all else — that the best a humanities degree can provide is a lot of useless knowledge.
+Of course, the sciences have much to offer, especially in today's world.
+Still, that by no means implies the humanities don't.
+On the contrary, the humanities address issues and problems on everyone's mind.
+They do this in two basic ways:

 - By offering enlightening perspective on today's headline issues